polakrit-pipi/KSP-PRAK-BACKEND/README.md

 # KSP-PRAK-BACKEND
-This repository will use the AWS cloud function.
+This repository will use the AWS cloud function ☁️ .